 You're not left wanting when it comes to picture quality, either.
 There's plenty to watch in 4K and HDR, and it supports 5.1 and Dolby Atmos surround sound audio.
 You can download shows and films to your mobile device to watch on the go, too.

-Subscription plans start at £5.99 per month for standard-definition streams but it's working paying £7.99 for the HD streams.
-Access to 4K streams will set you back £9.99 per month.
-With an excellent choice of 4K content and so many platform-exclusive hits, there's really no downside to splashing out on Netflix – it's superb value for money.
+Subscription plans start at £5.99 ($8.99, AU$9.99) per month for standard-definition streams, but it's worth paying £8.99 ($12.99, AU$13.99) for the HD streams.
+Access to 4K streams will set you back £11.99 ($15.99, AU$19.99) per month, which is still good value for money in our eyes.